drunomics/contentpool/README.md

 This repository is the Drupal install profile for the distribution.
 You'll need a drupal project for installing it.
 Refer to "Installation" for details.

+Satellite sites can use https://github.com/drunomics/contentpool-client to easily replicate content based upon configurable replication filters.
+Content is pulled on a regular basis, while optionally the contentpool pushes changes instantly to selected satellites.

 ## Status

 The distribution is in early development stages, but basically working already.
 Stayed tuned!